MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/debugging-applications.md

 <script src="http://a.b.c:8080/target/target-script-min.js"></script>
 ```

-Where <code>a.b.c</code> is the hostname or IP of the Weinre server.
+Where `a.b.c` is the hostname or IP of the Weinre server.

 #### Client
 Before you can start debugging, make sure that the application is open and loaded on the browser with this URL: